data-integrations/wrangler/wrangler-docs/directives/set-column.md

 ## Arithmetic and decimal operations example

 Arithmetic operations can be used in several ways.
-- To apply a simple arithmetic operation to a single, non-Decimal column, mathematical notation can be used, e.g.
+- To apply a simple arithmetic operation to a single, non-Decimal column, use mathematical notation; for example,
 ```
 set-column :output wage1 * 2
 ```
-- To apply an operation to a single column of type Decimal, use the `decimal` operations, e.g.
+- To apply an operation to a single column of type Decimal, use the `decimal` operations; for example,
 ```
 set-column :decimal_op_1 decimal:add(wage_1,25)
 ```